Greg-Lundgren/greg-lundgren/README.md

 - 👋 Hi, I’m @Greg-Lundgren
-- 👀 I’m interested in software engineering, dogs and video games.
+- 👀 I’m interested in software engineering, dogs, plants and video games.
-- 🌱 I’m currently learning React and TypeScript
+- 🌱 I’m currently working React and TypeScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on life...
 - 📫 How to reach me ...
 - ⚡ Fun fact: